wavefrontHQ/docs/pages/doc/ts_last.md

 ```
 last([<timeWindow>,] <expression>)
 ```
-Fills in gaps in <expression> with the last known value of <expression>.
-If you specify <timeWindow>, fills in a specified time period after each existing point.
+Fills in gaps in the expression with the last known value of the expression.
+If you specify `a time window,  fills in a specified time period after each existing point.

 ## Parameters